-The Kids’ Travel Club is open to Bayonne residents, boys and girls, in 1st grade through 8th grade.
-The Division of Recreation will provide transportation to and from each trip.
-Supervision & chaperones are provided.
+The Kids' Travel Club is open to Bayonne residents, boys & girls, in the 1st through 8th Grade.

 For more information, please contact Pete Amadeo at 201-858-6129 or email BAYONNEREC@AOL.COM.